deuch/ai-services-with-containers/README.md

 ## Why ?

-Ai Services on containers from Azure are a way to use prebuilt model on premise without sending datas to Azure.
+Ai Services on containers from Azure are a way to use prebuilt models on premise without sending datas to Azure.

 ## How it works ?

 ### Components

 Containers are deployed in a Kubernetes cluster and this repo will help you to deploy them in a secure way.
-By default you can not use HTTPS with certificate and no authentication is provided.
+By default you can not use HTTPS with certificates and no authentication is provided with the containers.
 The user need to handle both of those security aspects.

 ### Architecture and related security